dstrack/APEX-IR-Zip-Download/README.md

 );

 The procedure performs the following steps:
-1. extract the query with APEX_IR.GET_REPORT
+1. Extract the query with APEX_IR.GET_REPORT
-2. bind the variables
+2. Bind the variables for filter conditions
-3. Open cursor for query
+3. Open cursor for query and load the rows
-4. convert to csv.
+4. Convert to CSV.
+The parameters 'CSV Separator', 'CSV Enclosed By', and 'Filename' defined under Attributes / Download of the report region are recognized.
+The Enclosing character is only used, when a data value contains the 'CSV Separator', or newline character.
-5. Convert to zip with APEX_ZIP.ADD_FIle
+6. Convert to ZIP with APEX_ZIP.ADD_FILE.
+Up to 2GB of compressed data can be processed.
-6. start the download to the browser
+7. Start the download to the browser